In a nutshell

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) began the implementation of the German contribution in January 2012 on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
 Since October 2021, Global Affairs Canada is supporting the programme's work through a co-financing agreement.

 The programme works with a range of South African government partners on national, provincial and local level as well as with relevant civil society actors.
 The programme is steering by a national steering committee co-chaired by the Department of Cooperative Governance and the Civilian Secretariat for Police Service.

 Long-term solutions towards making South Africa a safer country need to address the root causes and drivers of violence and crime.
 The focus needs to be on preventing the conditions that draw people into violent or criminal behaviour.
 This highlights the need for a systemic, integrated approach that draws on and combines the contributions and responsibilities of a wide range of state and non-state actors.
 The goal of the VCP programme is to support such an inclusive and systemic approach to violence and crime prevention.

 In its first phase (2012 until mid-2015), the VCP programme placed a focus on promoting collaborative action between governmental and non-governmental stakeholders at national, provincial and municipal level.
 In its second phase (mid-2015 until mid-2019), this work continued, with a stronger focus on improving the conditions for local government to implement interventions aimed at the prevention of violence, with the support from the national and provincial spheres of government, as well as the development of youth-led violence prevention approaches.

-Now in its third phase (mid-2019 – mid-2021), the focus of the VCP programme is on two complementary areas of intervention:
+Now in its third phase (mid-2019 – mid-2024), the focus of the VCP programme is on four complementary areas of intervention: